Buffett, Gates have hope for America after Trump ascension

 "This administration is new enough; we don't know how its budget priorities are going to come out," but there is much intensity to ensure that the executive branch and Congress encourage "amazing things," Gates said.

-Gates co-founded and was the first chief executive of Microsoft Corp, while Buffett runs the conglomerate Berkshire Hathaway Inc.
+Gates co-founded and was the first chief executive of Microsoft Corp (MSFT.O), while Buffett runs the conglomerate Berkshire Hathaway Inc (BRKa.N).

-Forbes magazine said on Friday that Gates is worth $85.2 billion and Buffett is worth $73.9 billion.
+Forbes magazine said on Friday that Gates is worth $85.2 billion (£68 billion) and Buffett is worth $73.9 billion.

 An estimated 1,300 people attended Friday's event to watch the close friends, who have known each other for a quarter century.